M-I-D-A-S/MIDAS-BOT/README.md

 # MIDAS-BOT
 This is a bot specifically developed and created for the rollercoin website.
+Its use is simple and intuitive.
+To install the zip go to the "code" section of this page and select the option to download zip, then you will only have to extract it and finish.

-Its use is simple and intuitive. ,then, you just have to run the executable (rollercoin_game), and then follow the instructions.
+You just have to run the executable (rollercoin_game), and then follow the instructions.

 If you don´t have a account yet, you can create one through this link